nylki/lindenmayer/docs/index.md

 ```

 To allow even more flexibility than String or Array based productions, you can choose to use a wrapper Object in the following way to allow for stochastic, context-sensitive and conditional L-Systems.
 This object basically wraps around a regular Array, String or Function Production, which are now defined in the `successor` field.
-In addition.
 The additional functionality can be used via the `leftCtx`, `rightCtx`, `successors` and `condition` properties.

 A barebone production using such a wrapper Object: